Thistle

 for another year

-despite all you hack
+despite all i hack

-with your machete or
+with my machete or

-anything else you've tucked
+anything else i've tucked

-within your pack
+within my pack

-you're fucked and
+i’m fucked and

-she's as certain
+you’re as certain

 as the sun

-to perk you up
+to perk me up

-each time you come back
+each time i come back

 branching as

-she's inclined to do
+you’re inclined to do

 into a kind